10 Steps for Starting a Small Business

 Your choice of business structure matters for a few reasons.
 First, it determines what kind of liability you have in situations where your business is sued.
 With a sole proprietorship, for example, you and the business are treated as one and the same.
 So if you’re sued by a customer or supplier, then your personal assets could be attached if a judgment is entered against you in civil court.
 An LLC, on the other hand, shields your personal assets.

 Your choice of business structure can also affect taxation and how you pay taxes.
-Again, with a sole proprietorship you and the business are treated as one and the same for tax purposes.
-Corporations, however, are taxed differently so depending on how much profit you anticipate the business generating, one structure may be better than another.
+Again, with a sole proprietorship, you and the business are treated as one and the same for tax purposes.
+Corporations, however, are taxed differently.
+So, depending on how much profit you anticipate the business generating, one structure may be better than another.

 A third consideration has to do with getting business funding.
 If you plan to take out one or more business loans, then your business structure may influence what type of financing you’re able to qualify for and how much you can borrow.
-Banks typically can be reluctant to loan money to sole proprietorships, for instance, and they can’t sell stock.

 Recommended: EBITDA Explained